redhat-cip/software-factory/docs/upgrade.rst

 an important point is how I maintain this platform up to date ?

 - Latest version of Software Factory workflow.
-- Most recent stable version of components like (Jenkins, Gerrit, JJB, Redmine, ...).
+- Most recent stable version of components like (Jenkins, Gerrit, JJB, ...).
 - Most recent base OS packages (libraries, kernel, ...).

 Software Factory being image-based, each new releases provides a new set of image to be used